metalevel-tech/wwwsas/README.md

 sudo git clone https://github.com/metalevel-tech/wwwsas.git
 ````

-You can choose another name of the script's directory and another location, because during the setup process, the `SETUP` script will parse the current location and will apply the necessary changes:
+You can choose another name and location for the script's home directory - within the setup process, the `SETUP` script will parse the current location and will apply the necessary changes:

 ````bash
 sudo git clone https://github.com/metalevel-tech/wwwsas.git /etc/wwwsas